How to write an engineering CV

-As an engineering recruiter I'm frequently asked, "How should you structure an engineering CV and how should it differ from other CVs?"
+As engineering recruiters we're frequently asked, "How should you structure an engineering CV and how should it differ from other CVs?"

-My response is always the same...
-Your CV style and format should always mirror the characteristics of your profession.
+The response is always the same...your CV style and format should always mirror the characteristics of your profession.

-For example, if you were a graphic designer I'd advise your CV have a lot colour and show elements of your creativity and uniqueness.
+For example, if you were a graphic designer your CV should have a lot colour and show elements of your creativity and uniqueness.
 The same concept should be implemented for engineers.

 Engineering roles are traditionally very technical, require structure and attention to detail so it is key that your CV reflects these skills.
 Your engineering CV should have a clear and concise structure that highlights your skills, experience and education.

 Two similar engineering positions with the same title may be looking for very different experience.
 Tailor your CV!
-It is important to review every job specification and put the most relevant experience at the top of your responsibilities.
+It's important to review every job specification and put the most relevant experience at the top of your responsibilities.
 A recruiter will be able to help you identify this.

 This should be the first thing on your CV and give a brief outline of your job title, skills and personal characteristics, e.g.